KaplanAlex/rl-sonic/README.md

 # rl-sonic
-Keras implementation of a "Rainbow" DQN used to train an agent to play Sonic.
+Python, Keras implementation of a "Rainbow" DQN used to train an agent to play Sonic.

 ## Training Start
 ![Training Start GIF](https://i.imgur.com/GRyEVXc.gif)